Investing for beginners

 But that's no guarantee they'll do so in future.
 It's all about your personal circumstances.
-For example, you might be one of the many who have despaired at the rotten rates on offer in savings accounts and are prepared to take a risk in the hunt for bigger returns.
+For example, you might be one of the many who have despaired at how interest on savings accounts lags behind inflation and are prepared to take a risk in the hunt for bigger returns.

 Or you may have drawn up a well-researched plan to save £10,000 over the next decade to help pay for your children's school fees.
 In both these cases, it's a clear green light to go and invest.